-Marine Technicians are responsible for the operation and maintenance of the ship’s engine and drive systems, power generation and distribution systems, as well as the auxiliary systems and habitability equipment contributing to the ships ability to operate independently.
-As a Marine Technician you make a major contribution towards ensuring the ship is always ready to respond to an urgent tasking.
+Marine Technicians are responsible for the operation and maintenance of the ship’s engine and drive systems, power generation and distribution systems, as well as the auxiliary systems and habitability equipment which contribute to the ships ability to operate independently.

-To best deal with the wide range of machinery and equipment on board the ships, you will complete a short course in your chosen specialisation before Posting to a sea going platform to practically consolidate your learning.
+To best deal with the diverse range of machinery and equipment in our naval fleet, you will complete a short course in your chosen specialisation before being assigned to a ship at sea to practically consolidate your learning.
 You will quickly become part of a motivated, dedicated and highly professional team.

 Job on base

 Job on deployment

-For anyone that is considering being an MTE – give it a go.
+For anyone that is considering being an MT – give it a go.
 It’s a fantastic opportunity, you get a great trade out of it and you get to travel the world.

 Career progression and training

-Your hard work, experience and training accomplishments as a Marine Technician are rewarded by promotions in rank and salary.
-You join the Navy as an Ordinary Rate completing Basic Training and Basic Marine Technician Training.
-After this specialist course you will fill positions on Naval Ships to consolidate what you have learnt through on the job training.
-As your skill and experience increase, you will be selected to complete your Advanced Technician and leadership Training before being recommended for promotion to Leading Hand, usually after four years of service.
+Your hard work, experience and training accomplishments as a Marine Technician are rewarded with civilian qualifications alongside promotions in rank and salary.
+You join the Navy as an Ordinary Rate completing Basic Training and Able Technician Training.
+After this specialist course you will fill positions on Naval Ships to consolidate what you have learnt through on-the-job training.
+As your skills and experience increase, you will be selected to complete your Advanced Technician and leadership Training before being recommended for promotion to Leading Hand, usually after four years of service.

-Upon successful enlistment into the Navy you’ll be posted to Devonport Navy base in Auckland.
-Here you will do 18 weeks of basic military training to find out if you’ve got what it takes to be in the Navy, and learn various subjects including:
+Upon enlistment into the Navy you’ll be posted to Devonport Navy base in Auckland.
+Here you will do 16 weeks of basic military training to find out if you’ve got what it takes to be in the Navy, and learn various subjects including: